 However, you need to observe if the product does have a good effect on your bird.

 If your bird’s excrement turns dark or small and they lose over 2% in a day, it may be a sign that your bird’s sick or unwell.

 If their weight drops by more than 5%, you should immediately halt the conversion process and consult your avian veterinarian.

 In the meantime, add more heat to the cage and place a dish of seed inside.

-You may also explore other brands of pet bird food with the help of your avian vet.
+You may also explore other pet bird food brands with your avian vet’s help.